 - The exact rate of progression is unpredictable, although there appears to be a pattern to the progression (e.g., upper body in childhood and lower body in adolescence)

-- No treatment exists, but four clinical trials are currently underway
+- No treatment exists, but seven clinical trials are currently underway

 Read A Few Hundred People Turned to Bone article from The Atlantic for a detailed overview of FOP and the research around the disease.